galahad-creative/idle-mmo-wiki/en/character/classes.md

 # Classes

 IdleMMO offers a variety of classes, each with unique effects and talents that enhance their performance in different tasks.
 Combat talents, which are stat boosts, are automatically granted as characters reach certain levels.

+## Purpose of classes

+The purpose of classes to is give players a choice in how they want to play the game.
+Each class has its own unique set of bonuses and talents that cater to different playstyles.
+For example, the `Warrior` class is focused on combat and physical strength, while the `Miner` class is focused on the `Mining` skill.
+Players can choose the class that best suits their preferred playstyle and goals in the game.

+There are certain classes that are designed to be more challenging than others, such as the `Forsaken` class.
+These classes are intended for players who want a more difficult and challenging experience in the game.
+Players can choose these classes if they want to test their skills and push themselves to their limits.

+## Changing Classes

+Players can change their class  by purchasing the `Metamorphite` item from the vendor.
+Once this item has been obtained, it can be used in the inventory.

+However, please keep in mind that there are limits to the class changing system:
+- The `Metamorphite` is a consumable item.
+A new item must be purchased every time a character wishes to change a class.
+- A character is only able to chance their class once every **14 days**.
+- Some classes are `locked` and cannot be changed.
+These classes are the `Forsaken`, `Cursed`, and `Banished`.
+This means a character cannot change to these classes or from these classes.
+- The `Metamorphite` item cannot be traded between characters.

 ----------